Welcome to the Sketch Community

 It’s important to have a good time but it’s just as important to be respectful of your attendees and make sure they are respectful of each other.
-Please read our code of conduct and share it with attendees before your events.
+Please read our house rules and share them with attendees before your events.

 Seek Local Support

 Many local businesses set aside resources every year to fund local efforts.
 Whether you need snacks or a venue, start by reaching out to your neighbors.
 Don’t limit your search to only design related businesses, instead look for businesses that have a large presence in the local community or that support other local initiatives.
 All it takes is a friendly email to engage with these potential sponsors.

 If your event is successful it’s probably because of the contribution of a multitude of people, so say thank you!
 To your sponsors, volunteers and attendees — let them know you appreciate them and that their help has contributed to the success of the meetup.